yabellini/docs.carpentries.org/topic_folders/communications/resources/style-guide.md

 Things to avoid: diminishing or dismissive language (just, simply, obviously, etc), local colloquialisms

 ##### initials
-Separate initials in names from each other with spaces and full stops, _e.g.,_ J. K. Galbraith.
+Separate initials in names from each other with spaces and full stops, _e.g.,_ N. K. Jemisin.

 ##### -isation
 not –ization, _e.g.,_ organisation, characterisation.